airswap/airswap-cli/README.md

 ### Important Notes

 - **Token Values** - All token values are in the indivisible units of a token (wei).
 - **Nonce Window** - Each order is identified by a unique nonce.
-The nonce window is the amount of time in which
+The nonce window is the time within which every order returned will include the same nonce.
+This can be configured to prevent overexposure.

 ### Indexer Staking

-Run the `yarn indexer:enable` script to enable staking on the Rinkeby Indexer.
+Run the `yarn indexer:enable` script to enable staking on an Indexer.
 You'll use AirSwap Tokens (AST) to stake an intent to trade.
-Head over to the [Rinkeby AST faucet](https://ast-faucet-ui.development.airswap.io/) to pick up some AST for staking.
+On Rinkeby, use the [Rinkeby AST Faucet](https://ast-faucet-ui.development.airswap.io/) to pick up some AST for staking.

 ```bash
 $ yarn indexer:enable